Hophornbeam is a slow growing tree of medium height (20 to 50 feet), usually never more than one foot in diameter, with a tapering crown.

 O. virginiana is the only species of Ostrya found in Minnesota.
 There are two other species of Ostrya in North America, both are found only in the Southwestern U.S.

 Uses: The hardness of the wood makes it a choice for durable items such as tool handles, wear surfaces and fence posts.
+The Janka rating is 1780 making it the hardest tree wood native to Minnesota and just under the hardest North American tree - Hickory, at an 1820 rating.
+Red Oak by contrast is 1290.
 Hutchins reports use in folk medicine of the bark and inner wood of the tree particularly for fever, nervous disorders and stomach upset.
 (Ref. #12).
 Densmore reports that the Chippewa used the wood of the branches, cut into small bits and boiled to make a decoction taken internally to treat Kidney trouble.
 (Ref. #5).

 Botanist Francois Michaux (son of Andre) wrote in his North American Sylva of 1819-1821: "In the district of Maine it is called Lever Wood, and by the French of Illinois Bois dur (hard wood).
 In the northern states, and particularly in the District of Maine, the Iron Wood is used for the levers with which the trees felled in clearing the ground are transported to the piles on which they are consumed.
 Near New York, brooms and scrubbing-brushes are made of it, by shredding the end of a stick of suitable dimensions.
 Though its uses are unimportant, they might probably be more diversified; it seems well adapted for mill-cogs, mallets, etc."